harshawn/aircraft-scheduling/README.md

 - Compromised
   - Testing components
   - State management (e.g. using rotations in global state with Context and Flights API call can be improved)
+  - Performance (e.g. lack of state management causes app to perform slowly on user interactions)
   - Accessibility
   - Styling opted to use Material UI and inline styles
   - Issues with TS (e.g. optional chaining didn't seem to work in some places)

+---

 # Getting Started with Create React App